MCP HubMCP Hub

 Contributing

-The MCP inspector is a tool for testing and debugging MCP servers.
+Use the MCP inspector tool for testing and debugging:

 QDRANT_URL=":memory:" COLLECTION_NAME="test" \